Let’s Inspire Innovation ‘N Kids

 Do something different rather than more rigor of the same – this approach is working in other countries & some of these ideas have been adopted in charter schools in the U.S.

-Students in the United States have achieved progressively lower scores in reading, math, and science for the past 20 years, and the country presently muddles along in the middle of the pack on national and global assessments1, even though legislators continue to throw more money at schools and teachers are required to teach more and more to specific test standards.
+Students in the United States have achieved progressively lower scores in reading, math, and science for the past 20 years.
+The country presently muddles along in the middle of the pack on national and global assessments, even though legislators continue to throw more money at schools, and teachers are required to teach more and more to specific test standards.

 As a result of this mindset, participation in physical education has declined across U.S. schools, due to the belief that if students are in class for more hours, teacher competencies are measured competitively, and teachers teach to a test, students will ultimately become better learners/scholars.
 There is strong research that shows that children who engage in more physical activity and play and less academic content daily will do better academically than children who are sedentary, less creative and active, and pressured with more academic content daily.

 The LiiNK Project is based on research in the U.S. and other countries to incorporate a much more inclusive model than traditional public schools have adopted over the past 20 years.
-Two private schools and two public school districts (four elementary schools) in the DFW area are participating in this project (see list of schools on front page).
-LiiNK Project consists of four steps (see below): Training takes place each spring for a new cohort of LiiNK project schools and the launch begins the following fall for each cohort.
-We are in our first Cohort of Schools.
+As of Fall 2016, the project will be in 14 public schools and continue to grow in the two private schools (see list of schools on front page; see Expansion Chart).
+The LiiNK Project in its present form is implementing two of four steps (see below).
+Training takes place each spring for a new cohort of LiiNK project schools and the launch begins the following fall for each cohort.
+We are in our Second Cohort of Public Schools.

 - Increase the amount of physical activity/recess in the schools